novakne/dotfiles/README.md

   - `hglob`    - Help for zsh glob
   - `mcd`      - mkdir and cd to new dir
   - `n`        - `nnn` cd on quit
+  - `rgv`      - Search with ripgrep and open in nvim quicklist
   - `up`       - Go up N dir `(e.g. up 2)`
   - `zn`       - Jump to a directory with `zoxide` and open it in `neovim`
 * **plugins/** - Personnal colors, dircolors, osc7 and starship config